wyang342/school-interface-four/README.md

 ## Release 0: Refactoring / The School Interface Class

-We are going to refactor our ugly runner file by pulling the User Interface logic into a new class.
+We are going to refactor our ugly runner file by pulling the user interface logic into a new class.
 Our new class will be a user interface that can be reused for any instance of school.
 The `SchoolInterface` class will take a `School` object and handle all the interaction between user and school for us.

 Create a new file in our `classes` directory called `interface.rb`.